tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurveFile-Objects.rst

 Note that unlike the table generated via a ``LightCurve Object``, this table contains the SAP flux and PDCSAP flux!

-Plotting the lightcurve
+Plotting the light curve
 -----------------------

-Lets now plot the lightcurve up for the object.
+Lets now plot the light curve up for the object.

 .. code:: ipython3